HIPAA Compliance Essentials for 2026

 Congress passed HIPAA in 1996 to protect patient privacy and health data.
 Over 30 years, it grew into a full set of rules.
 It now covers privacy, security, breach alerts, and enforcement.

-HIPAA rule-keeping matters more than ever today.
+HIPAA compliance matters more than ever today.
 Ransomware attacks on hospitals are rising fast.
-Regulators now issue large fines to habits that fall short.
+Regulators now issue large fines to practices that fall short.

 Key 2026 Updates and Enforcement Trends